PUBLIC FINANCIAL MANAGEMENT

 It is important to identify, and reward, these early champions of transparency.
 We suggest reviewing where indicators suggest declining performance or lack of progress on reforms and then identifying the root causes that explain these situations.
 The program should outline an incentive structure that drives the quality of performance at the central and line ministry levels.
 This will guide the strategy for improving the culture of adherence and will encourage sustainability.

-IBI uses structured performance improvement methodologies, such as USAID’s Human and Institutional Capacity Development (HICD) or Harvard’s Performance Driven Iterative Adaptation (PDIA) help identify these champions and their organization's readiness for change, as well as focuses on sustainability through stakeholder involvement throughout the process.
+IBI uses structured performance improvement methodologies, such as USAID’s Human and Institutional Capacity Development (HICD) or Harvard’s Performance Driven Iterative Adaptation (PDIA) to help identify these champions and their organization's readiness for change, as well as a tool tp focus on sustainability through stakeholder involvement throughout the process.
 Both methods work with local officials to identify the problems and develop commitment to reform.

 Appreciative Inquiry (AI) or ‘positive deviation’ approaches often work well in developing country environments.
 Rather than focusing on performance gaps, AI hones in on what is going right in the organizations and looks for ways to build upon those strengths.
 Because this methodology avoids labeling units or individuals as non-performers, it is often better accepted, especially in cultures that focus on honor and saving face.
 AI can be used in conjunction with HICD or PDIA.